radareorg/radare.org/gsoc/2019/ideas.md

 - [Pharos - types inference with Prolog](https://github.com/cmu-sei/pharos)

 ## CPU/Platform profiles
-While instruction set defines architecture, it is widely common that particular CPU or SoC models implement only a subset of it or extend it with custom instructions and registers.
+While instruction set defines architecture, it is common that particular CPU or SoC models implement only a subset of it or extend it with custom instructions and registers.
 Moreover, various SoC modifications can define peripheral devices interaction through ports (rare), registers or MMIO spaces.
-All this widely helps for a reverse engineering process, because a lot of the code will make sense upon a glance once you see it accesses certain registers (if named) or peripheral devices (when MMIO area is defined).
+All this helps the reverse engineering process, because a lot of the code will make sense upon a glance once you see it accesses certain registers (if named) or peripheral devices (when MMIO area is defined).

 ### Task
-1. Implement support for CPU profile
+1. Implement support for CPU profiles
-2. Implement support for platform profile
+2. Implement support for platform profiles
 3. Add support for register and MMIO specific setups
 4. Integrate these in analysis loop, handling register and memory accesses.
 5. Implement tests and documentation in radare2 book